 On the other hand, though, there should be a good guideline that shows the encouraged and forbidden practices – more can be found below.

 Ensuring the smooth flow of the information is critical in delivering a flexible time off policy.
-There is no problem with taking the day off – but there is a problem with doing so in an unexpected and uncommunicated way.
+There is no problem with taking the day off – but there is a problem with doing so in an unexpected and noncommunicative way.

 In other words: while there can be unlimited vacation days, there is no day to take without notifying it previously.
-Managers need to know who and when will be absent and project managers need to know the skills and workforce they have access to.
+Managers need to know who and when will be absent, and project managers need to know the skills and workforce they have access to.

-Last but not least – it is rather an exception when the day off is taken without prior notice.
+Finally – it is rather an exception when the day off is taken without prior notice.
 Usually, vacations are planned, there is a calendar of upcoming events and there are many ways to plan the off days up.
 The situation where there is a sudden and unexpected need to take a day off is relatively rare.

 Solution:

-Another important feature is to deliver integrations between the popular tools (like SlackGSuite, or Office 360) and the off day management software.
-Reducing the uncertainty and the number of surprises in the vacation calendar is the first and the most important step toward delivering real flexibility in the day off management.
+Another important feature is to deliver integrations between the popular tools (like Slack, GSuite, or Office 365) and the off day management software.
+Reducing the uncertainty and the number of surprises in the vacation calendar is the first and the most significant step toward delivering real flexibility in the day off management.

-Understanding the expectations (from both sides)
+Understand the expectations (from both sides)

-Last but not least, it is challenging to deliver a flexible day off policy when both sides, the employer and the employee, don’t fully understand what they expect of each other.
+Finally, it is challenging to deliver a flexible day off policy when both sides, the employer and the employee, don’t fully understand what they expect of each other.
 This applies to the policy toward the free days, the work effects to deliver and the general company culture.

 Solution: